exo-archives/aio-portal/patch/PORTAL-3790/readme.txt

-Sumary
+Summary

     * Status: Do not delete Portlet Preference in System Files when deleting portlets
     * CCP Issue: CCP-379, Product Jira Issue : PORTAL-3790
     * Complexity: HIGH
-    * Impacted Client(s): APRIA RSA and probably all.
-    * Client expectations (date/content): N/A

 The Proposal
 Problem description

-What is the problem to fix ?
+What is the problem to fix?

     *

 Fix description

-How the problem is fixed ?
+How is the problem fixed?

     * The PortletPreference is persistent after deleting the Portlet.

-Patch informations:
+Patch information:

 Patches files:
-* File PORTAL-3790-bis.patch
+* File PORTAL3790-20100531.patch

 Tests to perform

-Which test should have detect the issue ?
+Which test should have detect the issue?

-    * Create/Edit a page, and add a portlet window associatied with a preference (such as the URL in the IFrame portlet).
-    * Save the preference, you can check that it exists in WebDav (Example URL)
-    * Save the page on which you added the portlet.
-      If the page is not saved (i.e. you click on abort), the portlet preference(s) previsously saved cannot be deleted anymore.
-    * Edit the page again and remove the portlet window added earlier, save the page.
-    * Check the JCR workspace via WebDAV service again, the PortletPreferences entity has disappeared.

-Is a test missing in the TestCase file ?
 *

-Added UnitTest ?
+Is a test missing in the TestCase file?
 *

+Added UnitTest?
+*

 Recommended Performance test?
 *
 Documentation changes

-Where is the documentation for this feature ?
+Where is the documentation for this feature?
 *

 Changes Needed:
 *
 Configuration changes

-Is this bug changing the product configuration ?
+Is this bug changing the product configuration?
 *

 Describe configuration changes: